smizell/graphablejson/README.md

 # Graphable JSON Specification

-Graphable JSON is a specification that defines a contract between a client and a server in order to reduce or eliminate common breaking changes.
-The goal is to allow APIs to evolve independently by weakening the coupling between clients and servers.
+Graphable JSON is a specification that defines a contract between a client and a server in order to reduce or eliminate common breaking changes and help APIs evolve over time.

 ## Overview

-Graphable JSON aims to weaken the coupling between clients and servers by weakening coupling that is commonly used in API designs.
+It's difficult to evolve an API without breaking clients.
+API clients generally rely on the API to be a specific way that prevents the API from changing organically.
+This is because the API clients are strongly coupled to the implementation of the API design.

+When talking of coupling here, we talk about API changes that require client changes.

+### How we strongly couple the client and server

 Examples of strong coupling in an API include:

 1. **Coupling to structure**: Client are generally coupled to a specific structure of an API resource or schema.
 It's not easy to convert from a single value to an array of values without breaking clients.
 Graphable JSON addresses this by focusing on relationships.
 1. **Coupling to location**: Clients are generally coupled to the URL structure or location of a resource.
 Graphable JSON addresses this with hyperlinks.
 A value can either be included in a response or linked.